 How often does the Lunar eclipse happen?

 There are usually 2-5 lunar eclipses per year, but these are often just partial eclipses, and visibility depends on where you are in the world.
-A total eclipse only tends to occur every three years, with two happening in the year.
+A total eclipse only tends to occur every three years, with two happening in the same year.
 (Source)

 When is the next total Lunar eclipse?